Showing posts with label Willie Mays. Show all posts

 “We had Bus Clarkson at third base, I played short, Ronnie Samford at second, and George Crowe played first.
 Valmy Thomas and Harry Chiti caught.
 Mays, [Bob] Thurman and Clemente played the outfield.
 People laugh when I tell them that.
 They say, ‘No!’
 I say, ‘Yes, that was our outfield.’ … That was a great club!”

-Zimmer almost played his way out of Puerto Rico that winter, but was saved by the last minute due to some quick thinking by Santurce’s manager Herman Franks.
+Zimmer almost played his way out of Puerto Rico that winter, but was saved at the last minute due to Santurce’s manager Herman Franks' quick thinking.

 “I was struggling with Mayaguez and they let me go.
 There was some kind of rule that if I left Puerto Rico, then any other club could bring me back to Puerto Rico to play … went to Miami, and Herman Franks called me to play for Santurce … got on an airplane to Puerto Rico,” Zimmer said in Thomas E. Van Hyning’s "The Santurce Crabbers".